H3RO-CONTROL-SYSTEMS/Front-end-code-challenge-/README.md

 - A good understanding of React Router
 - A good understanding of React Hooks
 - A good understanding of AWS Console (Not required but a plus)
-- A good understanding of Material ui
+- A good understanding of Material ui.

+  ## Submission

+Fork this repository and  please push the code up to a new private repository.
+Give access to the following email addresses for code review:
+- desireirankundawilliams@gmail.com
+-
+We will review your code and get back to you as soon as possible.
+We will not use your code for any other purpose than reviewing your skills.
+We will not share your code with anyone else.